jizhang-cmu/cmu_vla_challenge_matterport/README.md

 ## Repository Setup

-The repository provides a navigation system for the CMU Vision-Language-Autonomy Challenge.
+The repository provides the base navigation system for the CMU Vision-Language-Autonomy Challenge.
 The system is integrated with [Matterport3D](https://niessner.github.io/Matterport) photorealistic environment models and [AI Habitat](https://github.com/facebookresearch/habitat-sim) engine.
 The repository has been tested in Ubuntu 20.04 with [ROS Noetic](http://wiki.ros.org/noetic/Installation).
 Install dependencies with the command lines below.
 ```
 sudo apt update
 sudo apt install libusb-dev